NavigatingCancer/codeguide/README.md

 ### Selector Naming

-- Try to use [BEM-based](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) naming for your class selectors
+- Use [BEM-based](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) naming for your class selectors
   - When using modifier classes, always require the base/unmodified class is present
 - Don't use Sass’s nesting to manage BEM selectors.
 It makes those selectors non-searchable.
 Prefer something like this:
   ```scss